 There was a time when the cream of the crop smartphones would be priced at around Rs.25000 to Rs.30000, but with innovation and, development, the flagship phones of today are reaching the Rs.1 lakh mark and that means all flagship killers now reside in the 30K spot.

 When we set out researching for the very best smartphones in this range we found almost all manufacturers had something to offer at this price.
-But with some through reading and researching we finally found two phone that deserve to be chosen.
+But with some thorough reading and researching, we finally found two phone that deserves to be chosen.